-In an aim to develop relationships built on trust and acknowledgment, Steel River Group seeks to understand the uniqueness of each Nation, fostering partnerships based on their individual economic, cultural, legal and spiritual beliefs as they relate to the environment each group inhabits.
+In an aim to develop relationships built on trust and acknowledgment, Steel River Group seeks to understand the uniqueness of each Nation, fostering partnerships based on their individual economic, cultural, and spiritual beliefs.

 Steel River Group has proudly partnered with Alexis Nakota Sioux Nation of Treaty 6 land through our minority interest in Backwoods Energy Services.
 As a Nation-owned business, Backwoods Energy Services works arm and arm with the Nation to coordinate and execute all regulatory requirements and ensure respectful dialogues that mitigates any impact to Aboriginal and Treaty Rights.

 The Alexis Nakota Sioux Nation was Steel River Group’s first Indigenous Partner to become part of its Ecosystem in 2016.
 Members of Alexis are of the Stoney or “Nakota ethnic group” and are the most northwestern part of the Siouan language family.
 Alexis members refer to themselves as “Nakota”, meaning friend or ally.
 The Alexis Nakota Sioux Nation entered Treaty 6 in 1877 and has 1800 members across four reserves in Alberta.
 Its traditional territory is from the Cardinal River to the south along the foothills and Rocky Mountains beyond Whitecourt and Swan Hills in the north, reaching east past Barrhead.